MikkelvtK/dotfiles/.config/nvim-dev/README.md

 The install script will (you guessed it!) install a dedicated environment that operates separately from your Neovim config.
 After running the install script, the environment can be reached with the `nvd` command.
-Use this environment to try out the script or change any parts of the config.
+Use this environment to try it out or change any parts of the config.

 To run the script: <br>